evintunador/templateGPT/README.md

 # templateGPT
 ## about
-**this repo is currently undergoing a re-factoring. it'll likely be fully functional again in a few weeks**
+**this repo is currently undergoing a re-factoring. as of the push on 2024-9-4 basically everything works, but stuff may break over the coming weeks. the goal is to get this capable of completely replicating GPT-2 on multiple GPUs and then start using it the way it was intended (as a template for architecture experiments)**

 This is the model I edit whenever I want to test a new transformer architecture idea I have.
 It's designed to be: